 There are a variety of worthwhile routes to this must-visit spot and a particularly interesting 5 mile walk starts at Mounthooly in the remote and beautiful College Valley.
 Access to this privately owned valley is restricted to 12 vehicles a day and a pass may be obtained, once free of charge but now £10, from John Sale & Partners in Wooler.
 A track skirts the buildings at Mounthooly, now once again providing bunkhouse accommodation, and follows the College Burn towards the head of the valley.
 Where the track splits in two the route stays with the burn along the gently rising valley floor.
 As the narrow path enters the rocky cleft of the Hen Hole the walk assumes a totally different character.

 Here in this ice-sculpted, steep- sided gorge the infant burn cascades down a series of small waterfalls below towering crags.
 This is the most impressive ravine in the Cheviot Hills where alpine vegetation survives and folklore abounds.
 This is a very special place.
-The ascent of the Hen Hole can be made on either side of the burn, with some easy scrambling, passing initially the delightful Three Sisters waterfall, followed by two more cascades, before climbing very steeply to emerge on the very edge of England.
+The ascent of the Hen Hole can be made on either side of the burn, with some easy scrambling, passing initially the delightful Three Sisters waterfall, followed by three more significant cascades, before climbing very steeply to emerge on the very edge of England.

 A very special place: The Hen Hole